kurator-dev/kurator/docs/proposals/rollout/rollout.md

 - **Unified Rollout**
     - Supports unified configuration of releases for multiple clusters.
 Achieve the deployment configuration of the application to be distributed to the specified single or multiple clusters.
-    - Supports A/B, Blue/Green, and Canary releases and performs health checks based on setting metrics.
+    - Supports A/B Testing, Blue/Green Deployment, and Canary Deployment and performs health checks based on setting metrics.
     - Supports automatic rollback when release validation fails.

 #### Non-Goals